colaberry/trust-before-intelligence-book/manuscript/chapter_4_foundation_layers_v3_4.md

 **Risk Tolerance:** Medium.
 Echo accepted some vendor lock-in (Pinecone for vectors, Tecton for features) for faster deployment.
 Avoided bleeding-edge technologies (early-stage startups, version 1.0 releases).
 Preferred technologies with healthcare customer references (Mayo Clinic on MongoDB, Mount Sinai on Databricks).

 "These constraints eliminate 80% of technology options before we even evaluate," Sarah observed.
 "That's good.
 Decision paralysis kills projects.
 Clear constraints accelerate decisions."

+**For detailed technology selection criteria, product comparisons with INPACT™ + GOALS™ scoring, healthcare-specific guidance, and budget-tier recommendations across all storage and real-time data technologies, see Appendix A: Technology Selection Guide (Sections 2.1-2.2).**

 The team was ready to build.